Deepan-Karmakar/p5.js-tutorial/JavaScript-Basics---DRAFT-update.md

 ```
 The [\[MDN monty\]](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/let)

-[\[A rather flambouyant blog about let and var\]](https://dmitripavlutin.com/variables-lifecycle-and-why-let-is-not-hoisted/) People get very excited about all this.
+[\[A rather flamboyant blog about let and var\]](https://dmitripavlutin.com/variables-lifecycle-and-why-let-is-not-hoisted/) People get very excited about all this.

-The bottom line: always use `let` in new code.
+The bottom line: always use `let` in new code, forget `var`.
 Place `let` declarations at the top of each function, for things which will or may be used throughout the function.
 Use `let` inside loops and blocks to restrict temporary variables to that region only.

 ### Other points about "let"